python/typeshed/CONTRIBUTING.md

 A few guidelines for how to use it:

-* In the standard library, apply the decorator only in Python versions where the functionality is deprecated, either through runtime warnings or through documentation.
+* In the standard library, apply the decorator only in Python versions where an appropriate replacement for the deprecated functionality exists.
+If in doubt, apply the decorator only on versions where the functionality has been explicitly deprecated, either through runtime warnings or in the documentation.
 Use `if sys.version_info` checks to apply the decorator only to some versions.
 * Keep the deprecation message concise, but try to mention the projected version when the functionality is to be removed, and a suggested replacement.